ustun/reactjs-introduction/README.md

 ### A Simple Component: HelloWorld

 Let's give an example as to how components are created and used.
-In order to create a React component, we call `React.createClass' with a simple object literal called the *spec*.
-Within this object, we define how the component will be rendered in the `render' method.
-Let's define a `HelloWorld' component.
+In order to create a React component, we call `React.createClass` with a simple object literal called the *spec*.
+Within this object, we define how the component will be rendered in the `render` method.
+Let's define a `HelloWorld` component.

 ```js